opensourcecorp/osc-infra/ociregistry/README.md

 How to deploy
 -------------

-Photobook machine images are created via the [Ymir](../imgbuilder) framework, and configured via [Aether](../configmgmt), just like other OSC platforms.
+`sourcecode` machine images are created via the [imgbuilder](../imgbuilder) framework, and configured via [configmgmt](../configmgmt), just like other OSC platforms.

-The easiest way to get Photobook (and the rest of the OSC platform stack) up & running for development/testing is to use the [OSC local infra bootstrapper](../bootstrapper).
+The easiest way to get `sourcecode` (and the rest of the OSC platform stack) up & running for development/testing is to use the [OSC local infra bootstrapper](../bootstrapper).

-For production deployments, refer to the `gaia/` subdirectory for IaC configurations/scripts.
+For production deployments, refer to the `infracode/` subdirectory for IaC configurations/scripts.

 Roadmap